 Does your iPad run slower than it used to?

-There are some factors may affect your iPads performance and lead to your iPad running slow, including a full cache and required device updates.
+There are some factors that may affect your iPads performance and lead to your iPad running slow, including a full cache and required device updates.
 If your iPad is running slow, don’t panic.
-This is not an uncommon problem, and there are a few easy ways to fix it.
+This issue is not an uncommon problem, and there are a few easy ways to fix it.

 - 1 Quick Tips

 - 2 How to Fix an iPad Running Slow